 Spring for quality.
 While coil springs are the most labor-intensive and expensive to install, the jury is out on whether they out-perform sinuous springs, which are faster to install and therefore cheaper.
-Whatever the type of spring, what really matters is having a hand-tied suspension — like we do at Whom.
+Whatever the type of spring, what really matters is having a hand-tied suspension — as we do at Whom.
 Avoid mesh or webbing as these will wear out quickly.
-A heavy-gauge spring is your best bet with support you will notice.
-Your couch or chair should not have too much give in the seat; it should always be firm, with foam cushions and stuffing providing the pillowy luxury on top.
+A heavy-gauge spring is your best bet with the support you will notice.
+Your couch or chair should not have too much given in the seat; it should always be firm, with foam cushions and stuffing providing the pillowy luxury on top.

 Fine details.
-Little things like removable cushion covers may seem like minor details, but they are huge in prolonging the life of your furniture, making it easy to clean and care for.
+Little things like removable cushion covers may seem trivial, but they are huge in prolonging the life of your furniture, making it easy to clean and care for.
 Hypo-allergenic, premium down-alternative cushion fill is also a nice touch for vegans or those with sensitivity to genuine down.
 Consider Whom’s Tastemaker lounge chair for a classic style with beautiful, tapered steel legs and easy upkeep to ensure its vitality for years to come.